ignasv/computer-networks/README.en.md

 |3  |Assignment 3: Packet routing algorithm implementation                       |May 14th  |2.5    |
 P.S. penalty for being late: -0.2 points / week

-P.P.S at least 2 assignments need to completed to be allowed to take the exam
+P.P.S at least 2 assignments need to be completed to be allowed to take the exam

 ### Attendance
 Attendance is voluntary